rodneyosodo/homelab/README.md

 ![nextcloud dashboard][nextcloud-dashboard]

-### littlelink

-Littlelink is a lightweight DIY alternative to services like Linktree, Retriever, and Linkin.bio.
-It is a single page that you can host on your server listing all your important links.

-My littlelink configuration files can be found in the [littlelink-compose][littlelink-compose] directory.

 ### ntp

 NTP is a networking protocol for clock synchronization between computer systems over packet-switched, variable-latency data networks.
 In operation since before 1985, NTP is one of the oldest Internet protocols in current use.
 I use it to synchronize the time on my local network.